Meri Adalat

-Meri Adalat is a 1984 Hindi film directed by A. T. Raghu.
-The film was a revenge drama featuring Rajinikanth in the lead, supported by Zeenat Aman, Mohnish Behl, Sonia Sahni and Komal Mahuakar.
-The song Gudiya Jaisi Behna Hai, sung by K. J. Yesudas was a big hit.
+Meri Adaalat is a 1984 Hindi film directed by A. T. Raghu.
+The film was a revenge drama featuring Rajinikanth in the lead, supported by Zeenat Aman, Kader Khan, Shreeram Lagoo, Sonia Sahni, Mohnish Behl and Komal Mahuakar.
 The movie was dubbed in Tamil as Veetukku Oru Nallavan, It is a remake of director's own Kannada movie Aasha (1983) starring Ambareesh.
 This movie went on to inspire the 1991 Kannada movie Garuda Dhwaja also starring Ambareesh.
-The film flopped.
+The film was a box-office hit.

 Plot

 It is the story of a brother played by Rajinikanth who is a tough cop and his sister played by Komal Mahuakar.
 The sister is in love with her college friend played by Mohnish Behl.
-It is the love story between them and the future incidents which make the cop take the law in his hands and have his own Adalat called Meri Adalat.
-Zeenat Aman a journalist plays the love interest of Rajinikanth supported by Kader Khan, Shreeram Lagoo, Rajendra Nath and others.
+It is the love story between them and the future incidents which make the cop take the law in his hands and have his own Adaalat called Meri Adaalat.
+Zeenat Aman a journalist plays the love interest of Rajinikanth supported by Kader Khan, Shreeram Lagoo and others.